Key takeaways:

 5. Leave space for flexibility

 The critical path method was developed in the late 1950s for complex but fairly predictable projects.
-However, in real life, we rarely get to manage such projects.
+However, we rarely manage such projects in real life.
 Let’s say you plan to redecorate your living room with a friend.

 Your task list may look like this: